 Do not use AppleCare as a reason to ignore protection entirely.
 Coverage can reduce the pain of service, but it does not remove the broken-phone downtime.

 Do not turn this page into exact product shopping.
-Once you know the accessory type, move to the exact iPhone model page or future model-specific case and screen-protector pages.
+Once you know the accessory type, move to the exact iPhone model page on Devices or future model-specific case and screen-protector pages.

 Questions iPhone owners usually ask